 Promotion and writing ad copy is an art, but there are specific guidelines you can follow to make sure your home advertising reaches your targeted audience and increases buyer traffic.
 There's a saying that to find out where ants are coming from, you've got to watch where the ants go.
 With that in mind, answer these two questions:

-- Where do home buyers look to find homes advertised for sale?
+- Where do home buyers in your area look to find homes advertised for sale?